eikek/docspell/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/eikek0/docspell?color=steelblue&style=for-the-badge&logo=docker)](https://hub.docker.com/r/eikek0/docspell)
 [![Gitter chat](https://img.shields.io/gitter/room/eikek/docspell?style=for-the-badge&color=steelblue&logo=gitter)](https://gitter.im/eikek/docspell)

-# Docspell
+# Docspell - Document Management System (DMS)

 Docspell is a personal document organizer.
+Or sometimes called a "Document Management System" (DMS).
 You'll need a scanner to convert your papers into files.
 Docspell can then assist in organizing the resulting mess :wink:.
-It is targeted for home use, i.e. families and households and also for (smaller) groups/companies.
+It can unify your files from scanners, emails and other sources.
+It is targeted for home use, i.e. families, households and also for smaller groups/companies.

 You can associate tags, set correspondends and lots of other predefined and custom metadata.
 If your documents are associated with